Skip to main content

 Request an Estimate

-This will provide protection against water and weeds while still allowing the concrete to move as it expands and contracts.
+Flexible concrete caulk protects against water and weeds and allows the concrete to move as it expands and contracts.

 Self-Leveling Caulk

-Self-leveling concrete caulk has a thin and fluid consistency, enabling it to smoothly and uniformly fill gaps in joints without the need for finishing.
+Self-leveling concrete caulk has a thin and fluid consistency, enabling it to smoothly and uniformly fill gaps in joints.

 Non-Sag Caulk